centreon/centreon-documentation/en/integrations/plugin-packs/procedures/applications-sccm-nsclient.md

 Click on the *Save* button.

+Use the discovery module to add the monitoring of your application pools and websites, Go to Configuration > Services > Scan to perform a scan.

 ## FAQ

 ### How to check in the CLI that the configuration is OK and what are the main options for ?